Accessibility statement

 Module aims

-The overarching aim of this module is to prepare students to create and evaluate meaningful, research-informed education and communication approaches to climate change, loss of biodiversity and chemical pollution.
-This module has been designed to focus on the application of education and communication theory to environmental action.
+The overarching aim of this module is to prepare students to create and evaluate meaningful, research-informed education and communication resources concentrating on environmental problems such as climate change, nature and biodiversity loss, and chemical pollution.
+This module focuses on the application of education and communication theory to environmental action.

-The environmental concepts covered in this module are broad and through a problem-based/solution-orientated learning approach students will have the opportunity to tailor subject content towards their own interests and strengths.
+The environmental concepts covered in this module are broad and through a problem-based and solutions-focused learning approach students will have the opportunity to tailor subject content towards their own interests and strengths.
 Group work will enable students to put many of the concepts and ideas discussed in this module into practice.

 Module learning outcomes

-· Use a comprehensive range of approaches to education and communication focusing on nature, climate and chemical pollution action.
+• Use a range of approaches to education and communication focusing on environmental problems such as climate change, nature and biodiversity loss, and chemical pollution.

-· Evaluate methodologies for education and communication in the field of environmental sustainability.
+• Evaluate methods for effective education and communication in the field of environmental sustainability.

 Graduate skills: